 Unfortunately, there is no single test or unique symptom that identifies axial spondyloarthritis.
 Doctors make an axial spondyloarthritis diagnosis based on the combined results from a physical exam, blood tests, imaging, and a person’s self-reported symptoms.
 Diagnosing axial spondyloarthritis is a clinical judgment call from a doctor.

-The symptoms of inflammatory back pain are considered along with other evidence of inflammation or damage to the sacroiliac joints, such as imaging and lab tests.
+Doctors consider the symptoms of inflammatory back pain along with other evidence of inflammation or damage to the sacroiliac joints, such as that found in imaging and lab tests.
 For instance, a blood test can detect the presence of HLA-B27, a genetic marker associated with ankylosing spondylitis.
 A positive HLA-B27 test may indicate that back pain is associated with ankylosing spondylitis.

-When it comes to diagnosing axial spondyloarthritis, the hallmark symptom is sacroiliitis, inflammation of the sacroiliac joints where the spine and hips meet.
+When it comes to diagnosing axial spondyloarthritis, the hallmark symptom is sacroiliitis.
 Women with axial spondyloarthritis, however, tend to show less damage in imaging tests, such as magnetic resonance imaging (MRI) and X-rays.

-Axial spondyloarthritis diagnostic criteria often fails to take sex differences between men and women into consideration.
+Axial spondyloarthritis diagnostic criteria often fail to consider sex differences between men and women.
 Women’s symptoms often present in a different way from men’s.
 Methods used to diagnose axial spondyloarthritis may miss some symptoms that are more common in women.

 Even with recent advancements and improvements, axial spondyloarthritis can be difficult to diagnose.
 Women with axial spondyloarthritis are significantly more likely to be misdiagnosed than men.
-A recent study found that one-third of males received a correct axial spondyloarthritis diagnosis after their first visit to a health care provider.
+A 2018 study in PLoS One found that one-third of males received a correct axial spondyloarthritis diagnosis after their first visit to a health care provider.
 Only one-tenth of women in the study were correctly diagnosed after one appointment.

 Women with axial spondyloarthritis are more likely to be diagnosed with benign conditions, such as nonspecific chronic low-back pain or foot pain.
-Women may also initially be misdiagnosed and treated for seronegative rheumatoid arthritis instead of spondyloarthritis.
-Another common misdiagnosis is fibromyalgia.
-Fibromyalgia is a chronic disorder that causes muscle pain and fatigue.
+Another common misdiagnosis is fibromyalgia, a chronic disorder that causes muscle pain and fatigue.
 Fibromyalgia and ankylosing spondylitis share other commonalities, making diagnosis more challenging.
-Having ankylosing spondylitis can also raise a woman’s risk of developing fibromyalgia.
+Having ankylosing spondylitis can also increase a woman’s risk of developing fibromyalgia.

 After one or more misdiagnoses, a woman who finally receives a correct diagnosis of axial spondyloarthritis may have experienced more disease progression and lasting damage due to the delay.

 Despite a general improvement in diagnosing axial spondyloarthritis, women continue to have a significantly longer delay in diagnosis than men do.
-A meta-analysis conducted in 2016 found an average delayed diagnosis of 8.8 years for women.
+A meta-analysis conducted in 2016, published in The Journal of Rheumatology, found an average delayed diagnosis of 8.8 years for women.
 Men in the same study experienced a diagnostic delay averaging 6.5 years.

 Inflammation levels in the body may be detected by a blood test that measures a chemical called C-reactive protein (CRP).
 However, women with axial spondyloarthritis tend to have less measurable inflammation, or lower CRP levels, in their blood.

 There is a dearth of studies designed to analyze the differences between men and women when it comes to spondyloarthritis.
-According to Dr. Vega Jovani of the University General Hospital of Alicante, Spain, “There is a lack of sex-stratified results in most studies of diagnostic delay in spondyloarthritis, and influences of sex were rarely discussed.”
-This may contribute to underrecognition and underdiagnosis of axial spondyloarthritis in women.
+Dr. Vega Jovani of the University General Hospital of Alicante, Spain told The Rheumatologist, “There is a lack of sex-stratified results in most studies of diagnostic delay in spondyloarthritis, and influences of sex were rarely discussed.”
+This may contribute to the underrecognition and underdiagnosis of axial spondyloarthritis in women.

 Gender bias also contributes to the underdiagnosis of axial spondyloarthritis in women.
 Although axial spondyloarthritis has been thought of as a man’s disease, research shows the prevalence of the disease is similar in men and women.
 Doctors also need to understand that women more frequently present with the symptoms of enthesitis (heel and tendon pain) and peripheral arthritis (arthritis in joints outside the spine and hips) compared with men.